mtopircean/mixing-potions-frontend/README.md

 I believe it has to do with the loading of the website....but it happens in very rare ocassions.
 Doesn`t affect functionality and I can unfollow the user, but it is just creating this duplication.

 8. Not really a BUG, but I have to run nvm install 16 before I can run a npm start to run a server.
 Something to do with version control, but could not fix it and tutoring recommandation was to do nvm install 16 so I can be able to start the server.
+Comment from Tutor:

+"it is an issue but not on your end, it is actually set correctly in the install files but for some reason it defaults back to the most recent, it is a bug on gitpods or the template end so it is all good"

 9. Due to issues in styling elements of navbar, I had to leave 1 styling in App.css:
 ```